 We have arranged monthly workshops to support the implementation of the All Wales Induction Framework for Social Care Managers.

 These workshops are for managers, employers and those who are responsible for supporting new managers in post.

 You can register for the workshops using the links below:

-Links to register for these workshops will be made available soon.
+Links for the following workshops will be made available soon:

 - Wednesday, 16 June, 2pm to 4pm

 - Thursday, 15 July, 10am to 12pm

 - Wednesday, 8 September, 2pm to 4pm

 - Monday, 8 November, 2pm to 4pm